-Authentication Report and Order and Further Notice, we sought comment on Congress's direction to consider whether to grant a separate extension on the basis of "the inability to purchase or upgrade equipment to support the call authentication frameworks under this section, or lack of availability of such equipment."
-We conclude that our extension for small voice service providers adequately addresses challenges with regard to obtaining necessary equipment and that a separate or additional extension is unnecessary.
-As discussed above, the record reflects that equipment availability specifically impacts small voice service providers.
-This is not a surprise, as it is likely that larger voice service providers have the resources and negotiating leverage to obtain the equipment they need much more quickly than small providers.
+have the resources and negotiating leverage to obtain the equipment they need much more quickly than small providers.
 Granting an extension solely for equipment unavailability may discourage larger voice service providers from putting forward sufficient effort to obtain necessary equipment.
-Further, no commenter has identified any specific equipment availability issue for large voice service providers-commenters merely speak in general terms.
-Granting an ex ante extension on this basis would introduce difficult line-drawing questions as to when equipment is "unavailable" for which the record does not suggest a solution and that are not necessary to resolve in light of the extension for small voice service providers.
+Further, no commenter has identified any specific equipment availability issue-commenters merely speak in general terms.
+Granting an extension on this basis would introduce difficult line-drawing questions as to when equipment is "unavailable" for which the record does not suggest a solution and that are not necessary to resolve in light of the extension for small voice service providers.

-58. Enterprise Calls-An Extension Would Be Counterproductive.
-In the First Caller ID Authentication Report and Order and Further Notice, we sought comment on whether we should grant an extension for undue hardship for enterprise calls.219 We described the concerns of some commenters that the standards for attestation do not fully account for the situation where an enterprise subscriber places outbound calls through a voice service provider other than the voice service provider that assigned the telephone number.220 In such enterprise calling scenarios, commenters claimed, it would be difficult for an outbound call to receive A-level attestation 221 because the outbound call "will not pass through the
+Authentication Report and Order and Further Notice, we sought comment on whether we should grant an extension for undue hardship for enterprise calls.
+213 We described the concerns of some commenters that the standards for attestation do not fully account for the situation where an enterprise subscriber places outbound calls through a voice service provider other than the voice service provider that assigned the telephone number.
+214 In such enterprise calling scenarios, commenters claimed, it would be difficult for an outbound call to receive A-level attestation 215 because the outbound call "will not pass through the authentication service of the [voice] service provider that controls th[e] numbering resource."
+216 The record developed in response to our Further Notice reflects challenges for voice service providers to attest to enterprise calls with A-attestation in this and other circumstances, meaning that such calls would be authenticated with B- or C-level attestation.
+217 Based on these challenges, some commenters argue that we should grant an extension in compliance with the STIR/SHAKEN implementation mandate for enterprise calls so that these calls will not receive caller ID authentication until industry standards groups resolve the enterprise issue, rather than receiving a lower level of attestation in the interim.
+218 We agree

-215 See First Caller ID Authentication Report and Order and Further Notice, 35 FCC Rcd at 3277, para.
-81; TRACED Act § 4(b)(5)(A)(i)(III).
+213 First Caller ID Authentication Report and Order and Further Notice, 35 FCC Rcd at 3278, para.
+82.